-This is one of those dishes that takes no time at all, other than the marinating time.
 You can even marinade the salmon the night before if you wish, and you’ll have a quick and easy week night meal that will please your whole family.

 The dish is just delicious.
 Just the right touch of sweet and tangy and perfect for a light summer main meal.
 I served it with mushroom stuffed ravioli and a small salad.

 For more great recipes, please visit The Gardening Cook on Facebook.

 - 16 oz salmon fillets

 - Kosher salt and freshly ground cracked black pepper

 - Put salmon pieces in a baking dish and season them with the salt and pepper.

 - In a bowl, combine the maple syrup and grain mustard.